Kedar7/spacex007/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # spacex007
+About the  project
+This is a sample project which can be used to view launch program list of spacex.
+It uses spacex public API to pull its data.
+It is designed to be a singe page application.
+Angular 9 is used to create the application.
+The application is deployed on Heroku and github branch : spacex

+ Highlights
+ 1. This is a progressive web application, which can be installed on any PWA compatible mobile device.
+ 2. Fully responsive to covers all range of device
+ 3. Reusable components - Cards
+ 4. Used best practises and B.E.M approach to create application.
+ 5. Application is server-side rendered, which helps in boosting the initial page load time and increasing the SEO scores.